 All documentation is provided in both HTML and PDF.
 Typically you search or browse to the information you need in the HTML.
-If you decide you want to view the PDF version of the current document, you click the PDF button in the upper-right of the Help window.
+If you decide you want to view the PDF version of the current document, you click

 Also, Windows users have direct access to the PDFs through the Windows Start -> AccuRev menu.